 The majority of all courses that districts offer are locally developed and locally approved.
-For purposes of this credential, CTE coursework, whether locally approved or approved by SED, means courses completed in grades 9-12 which could be specialized or integrated courses in CTE.
+For purposes of this credential, CTE coursework, whether locally approved or approved by NYSED, means courses completed in grades 9-12 which could be specialized or integrated courses in CTE.
 Such courses must:

 - be aligned to the learning standards (in this case, the CDOS learning standards);

 - be taught by a CTE teacher with CTE certification appropriate to the course description;

 - meet the unit of study requirement consistent with section 100.1(a) of the Regulations of the Commissioner of Education (at least 180 minutes of instruction per week throughout the school year or the equivalent); and

 - if credit is being awarded, meet the unit of credit requirements established in section 100.1(b) of the Regulations of the Commissioner of Education.
 A unit of credit is earned by: